dxw/playbook/src/user-research/choosing-and-using-analysis-and-synthesis-methods.md

 We do at least an initial analysis and synthesis at the end of each research activity, so that we can quickly [learn, share and adapt](https://playbook.dxw.com/user-research/#user-research-principles).

-Later we may [combine different kinds of data and findings](#rich-data-and-big-data) from different research activities to create a coherent picture.
+Later we may [triangulate different kinds of data and findings](#rich-data-and-big-data) from different research activities to strengthen our findings, identify contradictions and gaps, and create a coherent picture of everything we have learned.

 And we plan the pace of our research to avoid building up analysis and synthesis debt.